 I knew two friends who were somewhat different in their physical and mental makeup than what I thought to be masculine.
 The first guy was a school mate, a neighbour, and the brother of my classmate.
 I will call him Soman.
 As we grew up, Soman became somewhat emotionally – certainly not physically – dependent on me because I did not make fun of his gait, his girlish mannerisms or the lack of hair on his face.
-Almost everyone else I knew made fun of him; his mother cursed him for being born into her womb.
+Almost everyone else I knew made fun of him; his mother cursed him for being born in her womb.

 “Why not?”, I asked, although I knew that what he said was probably the truth: “Why don’t you try?”.